AviatrixSystems/Docs/HowTos/FAQ.rst

 To disable admin login to the Controller, go to Settings -> Controller -> Login Customization.
 Click Disable.

-Please note that you need a local user with admin privileges to be created first, before you can delete the "admin" account.
+Please note that you need a local user with admin privileges to be created first, before you can disable the "admin" account.

 7. Encrypt Controller EBS Volume
 ##################################